Diagonal genus 5 curves, elliptic curves over $\mathbb Q(t)$, and rational diophantine quintuples: Introduction

 \subsection{Acknowledgments}

 I would like to thank Andrej Dujella for the motivating question that led to this work and also for numerous helpful exchanges related to it.
-I also thank Ivica Gusi\'c for pointing out various minor errors in earlier versions of this paper.
+I also thank Ivica Gusi\'c for pointing out various minor errors in earlier versions of this paper and an anonymous referee for some useful comments.
 The computations were done using the Magma Computer Algebra System~\cite{Magma}.